openelb/openelb/doc/configure-ip-address-pools-using-eip.md

 * `protocol`: Specifies which mode of Porter the Eip object is used for.
 The value can be either `layer2` or `bgp`.
 If this field is not specified, the default value `bgp` is used.

-* `interface`: NIC on which Porter listens ARP or NDP requests.
+* `interface`: NIC on which Porter listens for ARP or NDP requests.
 This field is valid only when `protocol` is set to `layer2`.

   {{< notice tip >}}